RobertAhlin/webshop-with-react/README.md

 # To do
 (To do list items will be removed when done.
 New might be added from Future development section.)
 * Contact page with forms.
-* Order page.
-  * User shoud be able to fill in shipping and payment details and complete the order.

 # Future development